Pranavjain23/CyberSecurity/README.md

 • Helpline numbers of different Cyber cells all over the nation, awareness tips by experts, and a quiz to test your knowledge is also provided.
 • This app also provides you with cybersecurity video feeds and webinars.
-• Also, it gives the facility to interact with experts about your Cyber queries. if you are looking for a one-stop solution then Download it now!!
+• Also, it gives the facility to interact with experts about your Cyber queries. if you are looking for a one-stop solution then Download it now!!!

 ## Demo Images
 ### AppImages